 The Prostate Cancer Clinical Investigation Unit headed by David Olmos is working to develop new treatments for prostate cancer, especially in its more aggressive forms.
 The group is implementing a large amount of clinical trials, several of them multi-centre trials (comprising several hospitals within Spanish territory) and other smaller trials.
 Most of these multi-centre trials are included within the framework of the platform PROCURE.

 As well as studies and projects comprised within or directly resulting from this platform, they are implementing a series of clinical and preclinical investigation projects.

 The different trials included within the PROCURE platform (PROREPAIR, PROSTAC, PROSABI, PROSENZA, …) Have been actively recruiting in the past few months, and most patients have been tracked at least 20 months.
-Furthermore, during this year, a study (Theratlas) will be implemented to collect samples of all these trials, in order to study the evolution of prostate tumours in the different development phases.
+Furthermore a study (Theratlas) will be implemented to collect samples of all these trials, in order to study the evolution of prostate tumours in the different development phases.

 The group is also writing an article regarding hormonal treatments and their combination with certain corticoids, which could have a direct application in the treatment of, particularly difficult cases.

 Likewise, certain laboratory studies have been commissioned to qualify patient tumours with high levels of proteins associated with poor prognoses, such as BRCA1 and 2, or mutations and proteins that help to repair DNA, such as ATM.
 Furthermore, they are studying, in animal models, how these proteins collaborate between them in the development of prostate tumours.

 Project PROSENZA to research prostate cancer tumours is implemented with the support of the Social Work area of “la Caixa”.

 Personalised Therapies in Patients with Metastatic Prostate Cancer